celebrity

 "Doing film, television, books, books, tour, book tours, podcasting, it became my safe space and fun space, because it was like nothing else."

 This year, it finally happened for Tanya.
-In July, she announced she's expecting the best Christmas present she could ever have hoped for.
+In July, she announced she was expecting the best Christmas present she could ever have hoped for.

 ADVERTISEMENT

-Tanya feels so lucky to be pregnant, but the experience hasn't been what she imagined.
+Tanya said she felt so lucky to be pregnant, but the experience hasn't been what she imagined.

 "I barely moved for 12 weeks and just survived off Twisties," she said.